-SCS is designed to accommodate high security requirements, and the SCS project plan therefore includes measured aimed at helping public administration platform operators to gain baseline protection (IT-Grundschutz) certification from the Federal Office for Information Security (Bundesamt für Sicherheit in der Informationstechnik, BSI) by means of appropriate architecture, development processes and operating knowledge.18 Compatibility between Germany's government cloud and Gaia-X can be achieved through the involvement of SCS in the Gaia-X-consortium, meaning that the public administration will be able to participate in the Gaia-X ecosystem in future using the existing IT infrastructure.
-Germany's government cloud strategy supports the establishment and expansion of Gaia-X by guaranteeing interoperability with a view to ensuring that Gaia-X cloud and service solutions can be used within the public administration in future, provided that the information security and confidentiality requirements have demonstrably been met.
+The IaaS and SaaS solutions provided through the SCS software stack are in line with the European General Data Protection Regulation.22 The SCS project plan therefore includes measures aimed at helping public administration platform operators to gain baseline protection (IT-Grundschutz) certification from the Federal Office for Information Security (Bundesamt für Sicherheit in der Informationstechnik, BSI) by means of appropriate development processes and architecture and by providing relevant knowledge.23 Compatibility between Germany's government cloud and Gaia-X can be achieved through the involvement of SCS in the Gaia-X consortium, meaning that the public administration will be able to participate in the Gaia-X ecosystem in future using the existing IT infrastructure.
+Germany's government cloud supports the establishment and expansion of Gaia-X by guaranteeing interoperability with a view to ensuring that Gaia-X cloud and service solutions can be used within the public administration in future, provided that the information security and confidentiality requirements have demonstrably been met.
 Representatives of the SCS project are therefore in regular contact with the Sub-Working Group on Technology and Operations.